Logic & Reasoning

 - In Stock

-3 - 7 years.
+3 - 6 years.
 What would you like to be when you grow up?
 Try out each of these realistic costumes and see what career fits!
 Set includes Firefighter, Doctor, Police Officer, Nurse, and Pilot.
 Our costumes are made of a washable poly/cotton blend fabric with slip on designs and adjustable closures to fit many sizes.
+Machine washable and dryable.

 This domain of the Head Start Child Development and Learning Framework focuses on children's physical well-being, which refers to nutrition, exercise, personal hygiene, safety practices, and development of gross and fine motor skills.
 Learning good health habits early in life will help build a strong foundation for lifelong healthy living.
 Consider these four main elements and examples for Physical Development and Health when you are planning your Head Start program's curricula and assessments: